JuwelRana19/tvcQGComp/README.md

 ## Intended Scope

-This release is intended for time-varying q-gcomp workflows where the main user-facing tasks are:
+This release is intended for time-varying quantile g-computation workflows where the main user-facing tasks are:

 1. build a configuration object
 2. generate quantized intervention scenarios